MarkBind/markbind/docs/devGuide/githubActions/markbindAction.md

       * e.g. `uses: tlylt/markbind-action@main`
 1. Trigger the action as needed, check and validate the results in the action logs.

-You can now submit PRs to improve MarkBind's Github actions! 🎉
+You can now submit PRs to improve MarkBind's GitHub actions! 🎉

 ## Release Management
-Based on the [Github Actions documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-release-management-for-actions), we are using tags for release management.
+Based on the [GitHub Actions documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-release-management-for-actions), we are using tags for release management.

 > * Create and validate a release on a release branch (such as `release/v1`) before creating the release tag (for example, `v1.0.2`).
 > * Create a release using semantic versioning.
 For more information, see "[Creating releases](https://docs.github.com/en/articles/creating-releases)."